-Prior Year Cı urrent : Acad emic \ /ear Next Aca demic Year Spring F all Se meste er Sprin ig Sem ester • Fall Spring Step Action Responsibility Semester Sep Oct Nov Dec Jan Feb Mar Apr May Semester Semester 1 Analyze Program Review Data and other data provided by PRIE Various 2 Appoint PIV committee members Academic Senate, VPI 3 Review recent Program Reviews PIV Committee 4 Develop findings from the data including program demand, employment and/or transfer opportunities, and possible alternatives.
+Prior Year Cı urrent Acad emic \ ⁄ear Next Acad demic Year Spring F all Se meste er Sprin g Sem ester • Fall Spring Step Action Responsibility Semester Sep Oct Nov Dec Jan Feb Mar Apr May Semester Semester 1 Analyze Program Review Data and other data provided by PRIE Various 2 Appoint PIV committee members Academic Senate, VPI 3 Review recent Program Reviews PIV Committee 4 Develop findings from the data including program demand, employment and/or transfer opportunities, and possible alternatives.
 PIV Committee 5 Hold open forums to solicit feedback from the campus community.
 PIV Committee 6 Describe and analyze quantities and qualitative program data and complete the PIV report including recommendations.
 PIV Committee 7 Submit the report to the Curriculum Curriculum Committee (CC), Academic Senate Governing Council, and VPI.
 PIV Committee 8 CC reviews PIV report, affirms or modifies the recommendations of the PIV Report, and forwards the final recommendation to the Governing Council of the Academic Senate. СС 9 The Governing Council of the Academic Senate reviews the recommendations of the CC, votes on the recommendations, forwards the results to the VPI, and informs the department faculty of the final recommendations.
 VPI 10 The VPI informs President's Cabinet, where the college president makes the final decision.
 VPI

-Prior Year Cı urrent t Acad lemic \ /ear Next Aca demic Year Spring F all Se meste er Sprin ng Sem nester • Fall Spring Step Action Responsibility Semester Sep Oct Nov Dec Jan Feb Mar Apr May Semester Semester 11 The college president notifies the academic senate president of the final decision.
+Prior Year Cı urrent : Acad emic Y ⁄ear Next Acad demic Year Spring F all Se meste er Sprin g Sem ester • Fall Spring Step Action Responsibility Semester Sep Oct Nov Dec Jan Feb Mar Apr May Semester Semester 11 The college president notifies the academic senate president of the final decision.
 If the college president disagrees with all or part of the recommendations of the Academic Senate, then the president provides a detailed rationale regarding the final decision.
-President 12 Board results of the final decision.
+President 12 The final recommendation is submitted to the Board of Trustees for a final decision.
+If the Academic Senate disagrees with the college president's recommendation the Academic Senate may submit their own recommendation to the Board Trustees for consideration.
+Board The Phase III budget is updated to reflect the results of the final decision.
 13 If a decision is made to discontinue a program, then the college develops a plan for current students in the program so that they can complete the program within a reasonable time.
 VPI, Deans & Faculty 14 If the program continues then the formal recommendations are implemented.
 Dept Faculty 15 If the program continues it is formally assessed one year after implementation of the recommendations.
 PIV Committee, Dept Faculty, VPI